Lynda Daniel - OHSU Community Research Liaison

 If you would like to contact Lynda please email email@example.com

-- Connect community members and organizations to research resources, including academic partners, to help move specific initiatives forward
+- Connect community members and organizations to expertise and research resources, including opportunities to work with academic partners, funding opportunities and assistance with program evaluation.

-- Work closely with OHSU Campus for Rural Health and Oregon
+- Work as an integral member of the OHSU Campus for Rural Health team in Klamath Falls

 Live Young Weight Management Program

 Klamath Falls is a rural community with an under-served population of 21,000, with most residents living outside of city limits.
-The city itself is referred to as the City of Sunshine and affords great walkability/biking due to the short length of the city.
-Klamath Falls offers its residents many luxuries for a small town such as a multitude of great coffee shops, entertainment venues like the Ross Ragland, and nature trails and parks walking distance from downtown.
+This is a diverse community with Hispanic residents, Asian residents, a growing Middle Eastern population, as well as the home of the Klamath Tribes.
+The city itself is referred to as the City of Sunshine and affords great walkability/biking and green spaces.
+Klamath Falls offers its residents many luxuries for a small town such as a multitude of great coffee shops, entertainment venues like the Ross Ragland, and nature trails and parks within walking distance from downtown.

-Live Young Sky Lakes Wellness Center clinic is in downtown Klamath Falls, about 10 minutes away by car to Oregon Institute of Technology.
+Live Young Sky Lakes Wellness Center clinic is in downtown Klamath Falls, about 10 minutes by car to the Oregon Institute of Technology and Sky Lakes Medical Center campus.
 This multidisciplinary clinic opened in March of 2015 and is comprised of a physician, dietitian, therapist, fitness instructors, and administrative assistants who work together to prevent and reverse chronic diseases and obesity in Klamath Falls.
 All Wellness Center services are available to the community and include:

 - Weight Management Program – one-year multi-disciplinary program (must meet requirements)